 PAID FOR BY THE COMMITTEE TO ELECT ALEX PADRO, PLEASANT P. MANN, TREASURER

-Help Shaw Achieve Its Dreams: Elect Alex Padro, ANC 2G02!
+Helping Shaw Achieve Its Dreams: Alex Padro, ANC 2G02!